 Good grammar is instrumental in conveying ideas with clarity, professionalism, and precision.
 Even so, the informality of e-mail, texting, and tweeting has crept deep into company communications.
-Good grammar is a sign of professional credibility, attention to detail, and learning ability.
+Good grammar signifies professional credibility, attention to detail, and learning ability.

 To provide evidence of the importance of good grammar, a review was conducted of 100 LinkedIn profiles of native English speakers in the consumer packaged goods industry.
-Each professional had worked for no more than three employers over the first 10 years of his or her career.
-Half were promoted to director level or above within those 10 years, and the other half were not.
+Each professional had worked for no more than three employers over the first ten years of their career.
+Half were promoted to director level or above within those ten years, and the other half were not.

 Here’s what was found:·

 - Professionals with fewer grammar errors in their profiles achieved higher positions.
-Those who failed to progress to a director-level position within the first 10 years of their careers made 2.5 times as many grammar mistakes as their director-level colleagues.·
+Those who failed to progress to a director-level position within the first ten years of their careers made 2.5 times as many grammar mistakes as their director-level colleagues.·

 - Fewer grammar errors correlate with more promotions.
 Professionals with one to four promotions over their 10-year careers made 45% more grammar errors than those with six to nine promotions in the same time frame. ·

 - Fewer grammar errors associate with frequent job changes.
-Those who remained at the same company for more than 10 years made 20% more grammar mistakes than those who held six jobs in the same period.
+Those who remained at the same company for more than ten years made 20% more grammar mistakes than those who held six jobs in the same period.

-The review clearly supports the hypothesis that good grammar is a predictor of professional success.
+The review supports the hypothesis that good grammar predicts professional success.
 The results are not surprising:·

-- Attention to detail: People who care about their writing demonstrate credibility, professionalism, and accuracy in their work.·
+- Attention to detail: People who care about their writing demonstrate credibility, professionalism, and accuracy.·

-- Critical thinking: Knowing how to structure a grammatically correct sentence is a sign you can analyze and explain complex problems.·
+- Critical thinking: Knowing how to structure a grammatically correct sentence shows you can analyze and explain complex problems.·

-- Intellectual aptitude: If you are a native English speaker and never learned the difference between it’s and its, an employer might wonder, “What else have you failed to learn that might be useful?”
+- Intellectual aptitude: If you are a native English speaker and have never learned the difference between it’s and its, an employer might wonder, “What else have you failed to learn that might be useful?”